cloudify-cosmo/docs.getcloudify.org/content/manager/bootstrapping.md

 # Manager Blueprints

 Bootstrapping a Cloudify Manager, much like deploying any other application, means installing a blueprint.
-This blueprint, while not functionally different from any other blueprints, is designed to create the infrastructure for Cloudify's Manager and deploy its applicative requirements.
+This blueprint, while not functionally different from any other blueprint, is designed to create the infrastructure for the manager and deploy its applicative requirements.

-By utilizing blueprints, users can potentially design their own Cloudify Managers for additional scalability or functionality.
+By utilizing blueprints, users can potentially design their own Cloudify managers for additional scalability or functionality.

 `Manager blueprints` for different IaaS providers are provided by the Cloudify Team.
 You can find these blueprints in the [cloudify-manager-blueprints repo](https://github.com/cloudify-cosmo/cloudify-manager-blueprints).

+See the reference for bootstrapping on [Openstack]({{< relref "manager/bootstrap-ref-openstack.md" >}}) or [AWS]({{< relref "manager/bootstrap-ref-aws.md" >}}) for information on the environment specific requirements.

 To bootstrap a Cloudify Manager: